Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Proposed Framework

 It is advantageous to use dilated convolution compared to using typical convolutional layers combined with pooling.
 The reason for this is that a small kernel size of $\textit{k} \times \textit{k}$ can enlarge into $\textit{k} + (\textit{k}-1)(d_{r}-1)$ based on the dilated stride $d_{r}$, thus allowing a flexible receptive field of fine-detail contextual information while maintaining high-quality resolution.

-The inpainting solver $G(z)$ may result in predictions $(\mathbf{\hat{z}}) $ of the missing region, that may be reasonable or ill-posed.
-Because of this, instead of being constrained to [0,1] in normal GANs, we include as part of our network $D(x)$ adopted from \cite{arjovsky2017wasserstein} to provide improved stability and enhanced discrimination for photo-realistic images.
+The inpainting solver $G_{\theta}$ may result in predictions $G_{\theta}(\mathbf{\hat{z}}) $ of the missing region, that may be reasonable or ill-posed.
+We include as part of our network $D_{\theta}$, adopted from \cite{arjovsky2017wasserstein} to provide improved stability and enhanced discrimination for photo-realistic images.
 With ongoing adversarial training, the discriminator is unable to distinguish real data from fake ones.
-Equation~\ref{eq:completedImage} shows the reconstruction of the image during training from $G(z)$:
+Equation~\ref{eq:completedImage} shows the reconstruction of the image during training from $G_{\theta}$:

-where $I_{R}$ is the reconstructed image; $I$ is the ground-truth; $(\mathbf{\hat{z}}) $ is the predictions; $\odot$ is the element-wise multiplication; $M$ the binary mask represented in 0 and 1 for the context of the entire image and missing regions.
+where $I_{R}$ is the reconstructed image, $I$ is the ground-truth, $(\mathbf{\hat{z}}) $ is the predictions, $\odot$ is the element-wise multiplication and $M$ is the binary mask, represented in 0 and 1.
+In our case 0 is the context of the entire image and 1 is the missing regions.

 Equation~\ref{eq:wgan} adopted from \cite{arjovsky2017wasserstein} refers to the Wasserstein discriminator.

 where D is the discriminator and $P_{r}$ is real data distribution.
 G is the generator of our network and $P_{z}$ is the distribution.